kristoffer-dyrkorn/software-renderer/tutorial/4/README.md

 The logic behind is as follows: An edge is a left edge if the change in y coordinate, when moving from the end and to the start of the edge, is larger than zero.
 An edge is a flat top edge if the change in y coordinate is zero and the change in x is negative.

-This way of expressing the fill rule leans on two conventions we already follow in our setup: That the vertices in a visible triangle have counterclockwise order, and that the positive y axis on screen points down.
+This way of expressing the fill rule is based on two conventions we already follow in our setup: That the vertices in a visible triangle have counterclockwise order, and that the positive y axis on screen points down.
 As long as those two hold, then the code will work as intended.

 (Side note: We could have chosen the opposite convention, and defined a "bottom right" rule, and that would be just as correct.
 The point is to have a rule that consistently separates pixels that lie on shared edges, and the "top left" version of this rule has somehow become the standard in computer graphics.)